Standard Operating Procedures

 Microbiological Clearance: Two consecutive negative stool samples taken at least 24 hours apart.
 In the case of symptomatic cases, both negative stool samples must have been taken after recovery from diarrhoea.

+Please see specific guidance on microbiological clearance relating to shigellosis in gbMSM.
 The advice relating to clearance for Paratyphoid and Typhoid is unchanged.